 When listening to Liverpool duo King Hannah, the lights seem to dim a little; such is the smoky sizzle of their sound, your surroundings can’t help but join in.
-Manifesting their interests and influences with aplomb, this pair – Craig Whittle and Hannah Merrick – cut-and-paste sonic collages with their singular touch; flickering between stark realism and offbeat humour expect tales from the Wirral Peninsula set to Americana desert sprawls.
-Look no further than their recent single, A Well-Made Woman, which sits somewhere between Mazzy Star’s sultry folk and Tom Waits’ sparse bar room theatrics, or the duo’s Springsteen cover State Trooper that ramps up the track’s Alan Vega influence (Bruce cited inspiration from Suicide’s Frankie Teardrop).
+Manifesting their interests and influences with aplomb, this pair – Craig Whittle and Hannah Merrick – cut-and-paste sonic collages with their singular touch; flickering between stark realism and offbeat humour, expect tales from the Wirral Peninsula set to Americana desert sprawls.
+Look no further than their recent single, A Well-Made Woman, which sits somewhere between Mazzy Star’s sultry folk and Tom Waits’ sparse bar room theatrics, or the duo’s Springsteen cover State Trooper, which ramps up the track’s thrilling Alan Vega influence (Bruce cited inspiration from Suicide’s Frankie Teardrop).

 With their debut record, I’m Not Sorry, I Was Just Being Me, wrapped and ready (via Berlin label City Slang), we exclusively premiere the video release of their latest single, All being Fine as King Hannah guide us through five of their enduring influences; across music, art, film, literature and location.